-Unfortunately, despite its popularity as a worldwide tourist destination, you and your bank account might be in denial about just how much a trip to Paris costs.
+Unfortunately, despite its popularity as a worldwide tourist destination, you and your bank account might be in denial about how much a trip to Paris costs.

+So how much is a trip to Paris anyway?
 That question does not have a definitive answer.
-For experienced budget travelers, it might be enough to get by with a Paris trip budget of $1000-$1500 USD for a five-day trip and just shy of $2000 for one week.
+For experienced budget travelers, it might be enough to get by with a Paris trip budget of $1,000-$1,500 for a five-day trip and just shy of $2,000 for one week.

+Paris holds a secure spot as one of the must-see tourist attractions in Europe.
 Given the city’s notoriety, the price of a trip to the French capital can quickly multiply.

-While we will try our best to give you a full picture of a Parisian vacation budget, it is nearly impossible to pin down real-world numbers for reference without specifics.
+Still, the stereotypically expensive City of Lights can be a practical vacation destination with thorough planning and plenty of personal flexibility.
+While we will try to give you a full picture of a Parisian vacation budget, it is nearly impossible to pin real-world numbers without specifics for reference.

 The Truth About Planning a Trip to Paris